 This is what I learned from my time on the Silvesterpfad:

-- Plan your afternoon and evening schedule using the full programme and other details provided at the official website, which also has general information on public transport and similar.
+- Plan your afternoon and evening schedule using the full programme and other details provided at the official website

-- Don’t be shocked at how much you are actually charged for drinks etc. when you buy them from stands: you may have to add the cost of a returnable deposit on glasses, plates etc. to the advertised prices.
+- Don’t be shocked at how much you are actually charged for drinks etc. when you buy them from stands: you may have to add the cost of a returnable deposit on glasses, plates etc. to the advertised menu prices

 Happy New Year!